This story is part of Road Trip 2021, CNET’s coverage of the push and pull to manufacture more products in the USA.

 “The days of being a distributor are winding down,” he said.

-Analysts agree that direct-to-customer sales are a.
+Analysts agree that direct-to-customer sales are a burgeoning trend in e-commerce.
 Brands that have historically partnered with retailers expect to make more than half their revenue from sales right off their websites within the next three years, said Dan Wallace-Brewster, senior vice president of marketing at e-commerce services company Scalefast.
 Many manufacturers are still working out the logistics of keeping track of stock and shipping individual orders, but in time industry observers expect the process to become smoother and a larger part of the online shopping experience.
 Customers are already getting used to shopping directly from a brand’s website, and the companies “make much better margins,” said Neil Saunders, who leads the retail analysis team at GlobalData.

 Dealing with imitators